Introduction

 - Step-Ups: Stepping onto a platform to enhance strength and coordination.

 Consistency and proper technique are crucial for the effectiveness of these exercises.
-A physical therapist can provide guidance and adjust the exercises based on individual progress.
+A orthopedic surgeon can provide guidance and adjust the exercises based on individual progress.

 Conclusion